"Songs are not just entertainment but maps to historical, emotional and beautiful places.”

 Lis holds a BA in music composition and an MFA in electronic music from Mills College.
-She teaches at Expressions Digital Arts College and at the Globe Sound Healing Institute in the San Francisco Bay Area in California.
+She has taught at Expressions Digital Arts College and at the Globe Sound Healing Institute in the San Francisco Bay Area in California.
 She has been invited to teach Electronic Music at Kenyatta University in Nairobi, Kenya, as a Fulbright Scholarship finalist.

 reviewS